-NEW YORK, Oct 28 (Reuters) - UW Health University Hospital in Madison, Wisconsin has been rushing to convert available space into units for COVID-19 patients, as the state's medical facilities struggle to keep pace with a surge in new infections.
+NEW YORK: UW Health University Hospital in Madison, Wisconsin has been rushing to convert available space into units for Covid-19 patients, as the state’s medical facilities struggle to keep pace with a surge in new infections.

-As part of the effort, the medical center opened a new intensive care unit this week, ahead of schedule, and it is quickly filling with coronavirus patients.
+As part of the effort, the medical center opened a new intensive care unit (ICU) this week ahead of schedule, and it is quickly filling with coronavirus patients.

-Wisconsin, a hotly contested battleground in next week's presidential election, is one of 36 states where coronavirus hospitalizations are rising by at least 10% compared to the previous week, according to a Reuters analysis.
+Wisconsin, a hotly contested battleground in next week’s presidential election, is one of 36 states where coronavirus hospitalizations are rising by at least 10 per cent compared to the previous week, according to a Reuters analysis.

-More than 44,000 U.S. coronavirus patients were in hospitals on Tuesday, the highest number since Aug.
-15 and up 40% in October.
-The nation reported over 74,000 new cases on Tuesday and nearly 1,000 new deaths.
+More than 44,000 US coronavirus patients were in hospitals on Tuesday, the highest number since Aug.
+15 and up 40 per cent in October.
+The nation reported over 74,000 new cases on Tuesday and nearly 1,000 deaths.

-The largest increase in U.S. hospitalizations was in Texas which recorded almost 1,000 new COVID-19 hospitalizations on Tuesday compared with a week ago, up 20%.
+The largest increase in US hospitalisations was in Texas, which reported almost 1,000 new Covid-19 hospitalisations on Tuesday, up 20 per cent from a week ago.

 With a surge in cases overwhelming local hospitals, the Texas city of El Paso has converted a convention center into a field hospital to treat the overflow.

-Twelve states set records for hospitalized COVID-19 patients on Tuesday: Arkansas, Indiana, Iowa, Kentucky, Minnesota, Nebraska, New Mexico, Ohio, South Dakota, West Virginia, Wisconsin and Wyoming.
+Twelve states set records for hospitalised Covid-19 patients on Tuesday: Arkansas, Indiana, Iowa, Kentucky, Minnesota, Nebraska, New Mexico, Ohio, South Dakota, West Virginia, Wisconsin and Wyoming.

-Hospitalizations are a key metric because, unlike case counts, the number does not reflect the number of tests performed.
+Unlike case counts, hospitalisations do reflect the number of coronavirus tests performed.

-In Wisconsin, which broke one-day state records in both cases and deaths on Tuesday, state officials asked residents to quarantine voluntarily when possible, wear masks and cancel social gatherings with more than five people.
+In Wisconsin, which broke one-day state records for cases and deaths on Tuesday, state officials asked residents to quarantine voluntarily when possible, wear masks and cancel social gatherings with more than five people.

 “There’s no way to sugarcoat it: We are facing an urgent crisis and there is an imminent risk to you, your family members, your friends, your neighbors, and the people you care about,” Governor Tony Evers said.

-Despite the worsening pandemic and facing criticism that he is prioritizing his re-election above the health of his supporters, President Donald Trump pushed ahead on Wednesday with mass rallies in the final stretch of his re-election campaign.
+Despite the worsening pandemic and facing criticism that he is prioritising his re-election above the health of his supporters, President Donald Trump pushed ahead yesterday with mass rallies in the final stretch of his campaign.

-Vice President Mike Pence was due to campaign in Wisconsin on Wednesday after members of his inner circle tested positive for the virus in recent days.
+Vice President Mike Pence was due to campaign in Wisconsin yesterday after members of his inner circle tested positive for the virus in recent days.
 Pence himself has tested negative and the Trump campaign said it was taking all necessary precautions to ensure safety at the event.

-The number of new COVID-19 cases in the United States has risen 25% in the last week to nearly half a million while the number of tests performed rose 6%, according to a Reuters analysis.
-Giroir emphasized that the spike can be controlled with mitigation efforts including wearing masks and social distancing.
+The number of new Covid-19 cases in the United States has risen 25 per cent in the last week to nearly half a million, while the number of tests performed rose 6 per cent, according to a Reuters analysis.
+Giroir emphasised that the spike can be controlled with mitigation efforts, including wearing masks and social distancing.

-But he warned, "If we don't do those things, it may force local officials and government officials in states to have more draconian measures because cases will go up if we don't make a change."
+“If we don’t do those things, it may force local officials and government officials in states to have more draconian measures because cases will go up if we don’t make a change,” he warned. — Reuters